montimaj/az-hydro/azhydro/README.md

-  growth (1900–1950) reflects the build-out of well and canal infrastructure; mid-century growth (1950s–1980s) is driven by agricultural expansion (peak 1970–1980 ≈ 7.8–8.4 MAF after the peak-year halo and basin-MAX wd lift); modern values stabilize at 6.4–7.3 MAF (1985–2024); projected growth is driven by urbanization and increasing M&I demand.
+  growth (1900–1950) reflects the build-out of well and canal infrastructure; mid-century growth (1950s–1980s) is driven by agricultural expansion (peak 1970–1980 ≈ 7.8–8.4 MAF after the peak-year edge dilation and basin-MAX wd lift); modern values stabilize at 6.4–7.3 MAF (1985–2024); projected growth is driven by urbanization and increasing M&I demand.
 - **Irrigation** in the projections grows modestly (4.51 → 5.01 MAF,